FabricMC/fabric-docs/develop/statistics.md

 ## Using the Statistic {#using-the-statistic}

+For this example, we will create a Friends block, which makes friends with its neighbors.
+We shall track how many friendships the player has formed with the block.

-In this example, we will increase the statistic whenever the friends block is placed.
-We use the `Player#awardStat(stat, amount)` method to increment it by the amount of neighbors the block has when placed.
+To do this, we will use the `Player#awardStat(stat, amount)` method to increment the stat by the amount of neighbors the block has when placed:

 <<< @/reference/latest/src/main/java/com/example/docs/block/custom/FriendsBlock.java#friends_block